 Pace will be calculated after the completion of the second academic year and every semester enrolled thereafter until graduation.

-Southeastern Oklahoma State University offers four-year Bachelor degree and offers Master Degrees.
-Students must complete the four-year Bachelor degrees within a maximum of 186 cumulative attempted credit hours or 150% of the minimum 124 hours required to graduate.
-Additional degrees must be completed within a maximum of 240 cumulative attempted credit hours, such as a second bachelor or master degree.
+Southeastern Oklahoma State University offers four-year Bachelor’s and Master Degrees.
+Students must complete the four-year 124 hour Bachelor’s degrees within a maximum of 186 credit hours.
+Additional Bachelor’s degrees must be completed within a maximum of 240 credit hours.
+Master’s degree students will only be allowed up to 150% of their program.
+For example, a 30-hour program will on be allowed up to 45 hours.
 Only two undergraduate degrees are allowed with federal funding.
 Students are allowed to switch majors, but no additional credit hours to the maximum time frame will be permitted.
-All attempted hours (see above) will be calculated in the maximum time frame.
-Students that meet or exceed the maximum number of cumulative attempted hours will be denied federal financial aid funding.
+All attempted hours will be calculated in the maximum time frame.
+Students that meet or exceed the maximum number of hours will be denied financial aid funding.
 If it is determined that the student will not be able to receive a degree within the maximum time frame, the Department of Education requires the financial aid office to terminate funding immediately.

-Students are required to submit an official transcript to the Admissions Office from all previous schools attended even if no hours were earned from that institution.
-All transfer hours will be considered, including withdrawals, for Satisfactory Academic Progress.
+Students are required to submit a transcript to the Admissions office from all previous schools attended.
+All hours transferred to the Southeastern transcript will be considered, including withdrawals, for Satisfactory Academic Progress.

 Good Standing: For a student to be in good standing with Southeastern Oklahoma State University Financial Aid Office, they must meet the 2.0 Graduation/Retention GPA after the 2nd academic year and complete 70% of the classes attempted.
 If a student is on denied status, they must be meeting both the GPA and Pace requirement before they receive federal aid.
 This may require completing hours on their own without federal assistance.